-One Internet service we have built with TODS is a simple Web-based music jukebox service.
+One "real" service we have built with TODS is a simple Web-based music jukebox service.
 Registered users can upload their music, browse the category with artist/album/genre, build play-lists and listen to them.
-As an experiment to compare the programming interface of TODS and RDBMS, two undergraduates with intermediate Java skill and no experience of JDBC (Java API to RDBMS) or JDO were invited to write it, using JDBC and JDO, respectively.
+As an experiment to compare the user interface of TODS and RDBMS, two undergraduates with intermediate Java skill and no experience of JDBC (Java API to RDBMS) or JDO were invited to write it, using JDBC and JDO, respectively.
 The framework code, E-R graph of the data model and HTML template pages were already done.
-It turns out that the JDO version took half the time of the JDBC version to write (about 20 hours v.
+It comes out that the JDO version took half the time of the JDBC version to write (about 20 hours v.
 40 hours) and the total lines of code is about 15% less.
-This demonstrates that the TODS programming interface is both easy to learn and productive, compared to RDBMS.
+This demonstrates that the TODS user interface is both easy to learn and productive, compared to RDBMS.

-7 Future Work and Conclusion
+7 Future Work

 There are many issues not addresses in current version of TODS.
-Large data files (like a PDF document, a TAR archive) are not handled efficiently.
+Large block of data (like a PDF document, a TAR archive) are not handled efficiently.
 They are loaded totally into memory if managed by TODS.
-The addition of a stream oriented access method (like what we have in file systems) is desirable.
+A stream oriented access method (like that of files) is more desirable.
 Garbage collection of persistent objects is not implemented.
 Thus users have to explicitly delete useless objects.
 Schema evolution is also not supported now, which is very important for long-run data management systems.
-Other interesting topics include implementing more transports such as one based on VIA [10] and one based on local shared memory messaging, and making the Object Caches inside difference Peer Servers cooperate to further improve hit rate, i.e. one Peer Server accessing another one's cache.
+Other interesting topics include implement more transports such as one based on VIA [12] and one based on local shared memory messaging, and making the Object Caches inside difference Peer Servers cooperate to further improve hit rate, i.e. one Peer Server accessing another one's cache.